-- Hotjar – It provides real-time view of how visitors interact on your website in the form of heatmaps and screen-recordings.
-Using heatmaps, you can visualize which part of the site users interact the most and screen-recordings shows you how an individual user interact with your website in a session.
+- Hotjar – It provides a real-time view of how visitors interact on your website in the form of heat maps and screen recordings.
+Using heatmaps, you can visualize which part of the site users interact the most, and screen recordings show you how an individual user interacts with your website in a session.

 - VWO – The best A/B testing tool that enables you to create different variations of your eCommerce website pages and provide detailed reports on their performance.
 It also provides a visual editor to create page variations without coding.